wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

    The value is indexed by a timestamp, and the numeric value that will be stored is a 32-bit floating point value.

 2. In order to create the OMF type in Edge Storage, store the JSON file with the name OmfCreateType.json on the local device.
-3. Run the following curl script:
+3. Run the following curl command:

    ```bash
    curl -i -d "@OmfCreateType.json" -H "Content-Type: application/json" -H "producertoken: x " -H "omfversion: 1.1" -H "action: create" -H "messageformat: json" -H "messagetype: type" -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/omf/